DeimElias/divvy_trip_data_analysis/README.md

 # Data cleaning

-The dataset has colums with 18% of their content missing.
-Since those colums are the name or the id of the stations, we can try to obtain that information from other sources.
-Also, there are some rows that does not have their geografical info on where the ride ended, let’s have a look at those.
+The dataset has columns with 18% of their content missing.
+Since those columns are the name or the id of the stations, we can try to obtain that information from other sources.
+Also, there are some rows that does not have their geographical info on where the ride ended, let’s have a look at those.

 One may suspect that the rides that have missing end latitude and longitude would be at the end of the month, thinking of this cut on the dataset publishing as the main source of missing information.
-Let’s check a graph that could sustent this hipothesys
+Let’s check a graph that could sustain this hypothesis

 ``` r
 global_theme <- function() {